OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

-If you don't run Kubernetes but just docker use
+If you don't run Kubernetes but just docker use: